Insight · Government · Saudi Arabia

 Australia’s APS Data Maturity Assessment baseline, published in 2024, found an average score of 2.02 out of 5 across all federal agencies, described by the Department of Finance as “developing”.
 Privacy and security were one of the seven scored focus areas, meaning Australia has already built the DCC–PDPL tension into its measurement instrument.
 KSA’s ODRL framework should do the same, and the regulatory alignment section of this article provides the basis for that integration.

-The US federal open data ecosystem holds more than 350,000 datasets on data.gov, yet by September 2025 only 12 of more than 100 in-scope agencies had published their mandatory open data plans under OMB M-25-05.
+The US federal open data ecosystem holds more than 350,000 datasets on data.gov, yet by September 2025 only 12 of more than 100 in-scope agencies had published their mandatory open data plans under a US Office of Management and Budget memorandum, M-25-05.
 A separate analysis found that 17% of federal data products were not updated at all in 2025.
-Volume without governance produces decay, not reuse, and this is the risk that the entity-level ODRL gap creates for KSA’s national platform over time.
+Volume without governance produces decay, not reuse, and this is the risk that the entity-level ODRL gap creates for KSA’s central open data portal over time.

 International benchmark comparison (normalised metrics)